jlmn-code/jlmn.github.io/_posts/2024-01-16-mi-articulo.md

 I don't belive It, how they go to the bathroom.
 Is It possible that they haven't bathroom in their house? 🤷😿😨

 Now Pelucas and I are going for a walk

+Well!! that's all folks .. be good and no farts 🌭